Jamiezoned/Jamiezoned/README.md

 ---

 ## 🌍 About Me
-IT Technician at Sopra Steria in Oslo with a Computer Science background from Santa Barbara City College.
-Passionate about IT infrastructure, field engineering, automation, and enterprise technologies.
+IT Technician at **Sopra Steria** in Oslo with a Computer Science background from **Santa Barbara City College**.
+Passionate about **IT infrastructure, field engineering, automation, and enterprise technologies.**

 Reach me: [LinkedIn](https://linkedin.com/in/jamie-j-b37566343) | [Email](mailto:djaajamie@gmail.com)